Glossary of Financial Aid Terms

 Parent

-For purposes of federal loan eligibility, a “parent” means your legal (biological or adoptive) parent or stepparent, or a person that the state has determined to be your legal parent.
+For federal student loan eligibility, a “parent” means your legal (biological or adoptive) parent, stepparent, or person the state has determined to be your legal parent.
 The following people are not your parents unless they have adopted you:

 Parent PLUS Loan